Lenders-Cooperative/ListmonkWrapper/README.md

 ---

-## Authentication Model (Listmonk v5.1.0+)
+## Authentication Model (Listmonk v5.1.0+ and v6.0.0+)

-Listmonk v5.1.0+ uses HTTP Basic Authentication for API access.
+Listmonk v5.1.0+ and v6.0.0+ use HTTP Basic Authentication for API access.
 The setup process automatically creates and captures API credentials:

 ### API User and Token Creation